-In reality, human capital risk arises out of organizational purpose and values to permeate all company systems: from decision-making, resourcing, reward, learning and performance management to quality assurance.
+In reality, human governance risk arises out of organizational purpose and values to permeate all company systems: from decision-making, resourcing, reward, learning and performance management to quality assurance.
 Only by understanding risk in this context can we understand and predict the likelihood of corporate problems or failure.

 Consequently, we adopt whole system human capital risk analysis to identify the nature and quantum of business risk that is inherent within an organization.
 This involves analysis of twelve core interrelated human capital risk factors that have causal connection to material business risk.